maciek365/c4-diagrams.net/README.md

 ## Use it simply!
 Simply use elements available in the library to easy create diagrams in very convenient way!
 Just drag elements from library and double click on it to edit titles and descriptions.
-This is the most convenient way to do it fast, easy and lets you keeps aesthetic and clear form.
+This is the most convenient way to do it fast, readable and easy lets you keep aesthetic and clear form.
 Below on the screen you can see this C4 library on the left panel of diagrams.net application.
 ![c4-diagrams.net](/c4-diagrams-net-maciek365-library-screen.png)